-OKRs as a goal setting framework have gained popularity in recent years.
+OKRs as a goal-setting framework has gained popularity in recent years.
 Many large companies such as Google, LinkedIn, Zynga, Sears, etc. have implemented it successfully.
-Naturally other companies are following suit.
-Most of these achieved greater levels of success after implementing OKRs in their organisation.
-Though there are some who have failed to capitalize.
+Naturally, other companies are following suit.
+Most of these achieved greater levels of success after implementing OKRs in their organization.
+Though some have failed to capitalize.

-Rick Klau’s seminar on OKRs provides a comprehensive step by step guidance on OKR adoption.
-He talks about how aligning objectives at company, team & individual level drives a unity of purpose..
+Rick Klau’s seminar on OKRs provides comprehensive step-by-step guidance on OKR adoption.
+He talks about how aligning objectives at the company, team & individual level drives a unity of purpose.
 While in principle, OKRs are supposed to be easy to implement there can be challenges while implementing them.

-Contactually (famously) abandoned OKRs because for them, planning OKRs turned out to be nightmare.
-Given the stage at which the company was, they needed quicker iterations cycle as opposed to locked-in OKRs.
+Contactually (famously) saw their OKRs fail, as their ambitious goals for implementing OKRs turned out to be a nightmare.
+Given the stage at which the company was, they needed a quicker iterations cycle as opposed to locked-in OKRs.

-There are number of factors that drive success or failure of OKRs for a team.
+OKRs fail.
+There are several factors that drive the success or failure of a team.
 We studied a few failures and listed down the most common reasons.
-At the end of the day though, one must realise a framework is as good as the people that are using it:
+At the end of the day though, one must realize a framework is as good as the people that are using it.

 Half-hearted commitment to the idea

-Usually, the decision to adopt OKRs is taken by the executive level.
-Obviously they are most excited about implementing them.
-With its proven track record for Google, Intel, etc, OKRs are expected to bring about a dramatic change in the goal setting process.
-Not really an unfair assumption.
-The problem here is that only the top management is able to visualise the benefits.
+Usually, the decision to adopt the OKR process is taken by the executive level.
+Obviously, they are most excited about implementing them.
+With its proven track record for Google, Intel, etc, OKRs are expected to bring about a dramatic change in the goal-setting process.
+Not an unfair assumption.
+The problem here is that only the top management can visualize the benefits.

-Regardless of the number of innovative approaches any company might take, its employees need to be fully committed to it.
-Otherwise the management will not be able to reap its benefits.
+Regardless of the number of innovative approaches any company might take, its employees need to be fully committed to its objectives and key results.
+Otherwise, the management will not be able to reap its benefits.

 Educate all the managers and employees on how OKRs can help improve their performance and productivity.
-Show them how OKRs are not only beneficial for the company but for their personal & professional growth as well.
+Show them how team OKRs can not only beneficial for the company but their personal & professional growth as well.

 Not setting Stretch goals:

-According to Stretch goals definition, you need to stretch yourself beyond what your mind might think is safe.
-Similarly OKR methodology recommends that your goals should be difficult to achieve and push you out of your comfort zone.
+According to the Stretch goals definition, you need to stretch yourself beyond what your mind might think is safe.
+Similarly, to implement OKRs, your goals should be difficult to achieve and push you out of your comfort zone.
 You are said to be successful if you can achieve 60% to 70% of your goals.
-On the other hand, if you are able to achieve 100% of target then it means that your goals weren’t ambitious enough.
-You didn’t really stretch yourself.
+On the other hand, if you can achieve 100% of the target then it means that your goals weren’t ambitious enough.
+You didn’t stretch yourself.

-Though care should be taken that goals are not set too high as it can lead to demotivation, excessive risk taking or unethical behaviour.
+Though care should be taken that goals are not set too high as it can lead to demotivation, excessive risk-taking, or unethical behavior.